kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     heartbeats, leader election, etc.)
 -->

 Existing components will not make any new API calls.

+The API load of COSI components will be a factor of the number of buckets being managed and the number of bucket-accessors for these buckets.
+Essentially O(num-buckets * num-bucket-access).
+There is no per-node or per-namespace load by COSI.

 ###### Will enabling / using this feature result in introducing new API types?